GooseyHonker/RecursiveSimplicity/VERY incomplete and evolving content.md

 &nbsp; For even as the Archer loves the arrow that flies, so the Archer loves also the bow that is stable.

+Psychopathy is hyper-decorrelation from all things, while Autism is hyper-correlation to all things.

 Some Inspirational Elements:
 ===
 “In the sweat of thy face shalt thou eat bread, till thou return unto the ground; for out of it wast thou taken: for dust thou art, and unto dust shalt thou return” (Genesis 3:19, Masoretic Text, AI-assisted transliteration).